Radiant cassettes creating a warm environment in Farnham Village Hall, Essex

 Village Hall Heating Systems FAQ & Guide

-• BN Thermic recommends two types of radiant heaters for heating village halls or community halls.
+BN Thermic recommends two types of radiant heaters for heating village halls or community halls.
 Longwave radiant cassettes (sometimes called far-infrared heaters) are generally preferred for regularly used halls whereas shortwave quartz halogen heaters are sometimes preferred when a facility is used intermittently.

 Longwave radiant cassettes emit no light whatsoever.

 Quartz halogen heaters inevitably produce some degree of light output.
-However BN Thermic’s Magic Lamp halogen heaters have been developed to provide all the output of a conventional halogen heater but with a fraction of the light output and zero glare.
+However, BN Thermic’s Magic Lamp halogen heaters have been developed to provide all the output of a conventional halogen heater but with a fraction of the light output and zero glare.
 We nearly always recommend Magic Lamp heaters for heating a village hall.

-• Selecting an appropriate control system is essential for maximum economy and comfort.
+Selecting an appropriate control system is essential for maximum economy and comfort.
 The approach to control will depend entirely on the heating technology adopted.

 Shortwave quartz halogen heaters are often seen as the best method of heating intermittently used village halls because virtually no preheating is required.
 The most common type of control for quartz halogen heaters is a push button timer such as BN Thermic’s TS-7 timer which should be wall-mounted in a convenient position.
-The TS-7 has a button on its front face and, when this button is pushed, the heaters will come on for a period of time pre-set inside the timer (perhaps around 1 hour).
+The TS-7 has a button on its front face and, when this button is pushed, the heaters will come on for a period pre-set inside the timer (perhaps around 1 hour).
 Once the pre-set time period has elapsed, the heaters will be automatically switched off until the button is pushed again.
 The heating can be switched off manually by simply pushing and holding the button.

 To control longwave radiant cassettes, we usually recommend our RT16 programmable thermostat.
 This device provides accurate temperature control with 7-day programming and can control a group of longwave radiant cassettes via a suitably rated contactor.

-• Depending on the type of game being played, the type of ball being used and the age of the participants, this may or may not be a problem.
+Depending on the type of game being played, the type of ball being used and the age of the participants, this may or may not be a problem.

-The infrared heaters we recommend for heating a village hall are mounted at high level meaning that contact with balls is less likely than with a floor mounted heater.
+The infrared heaters we recommend for heating a village hall are mounted at a high level meaning that contact with balls is less likely than with a floor-mounted heater.
 The mounting height also means that the ball will be losing velocity as it approaches the heater.

-Because shortwave quartz halogen heaters use a quartz tube as the source of heat, they are more susceptible to damage that longwave radiant cassettesTherefore if the hall is used by adults playing with cricket balls, basket balls, adults’ footballs etc, they are not a good choice unless external guards are installed.
+Because shortwave quartz halogen heaters use a quartz tube as the source of heat, they are more susceptible to damage than longwave radiant cassettes.
+Therefore if the hall is used by adults playing with cricket balls, basketballs, adults’ footballs etc, they are not a good choice unless external guards are installed.
 Children’s lightweight plastic balls are very unlikely to cause damage.

 Longwave radiant cassettes use an aluminium extrusion as a source of heat making them much more resilient.
-Although we have never encountered a case of damage from ball games, it would probably be possible for an adult to damage a longwave radiant cassette using a cricket ball or adult’s football.
+Although we have never encountered a case of damage from ball games, it would probably be possible for an adult to damage a longwave radiant cassette using a cricket ball or an adult’s football.
 However, accidental damage is highly unlikely.